 Documenting client sessions effectively is critical but often inefficient.
-Many therapists, psychologists, and clinic owners waste precious clinical hours on documentation only to end up with notes that are unclear, inconsistent, or even non-compliant.
+Many therapists, psychologists, and clinic owners waste precious clinical hours on documentation only to end up with therapy notes that are unclear or non-compliant.

-Mastering the BIRP format for behavioural health professionals transforms this essential task:
+Mastering BIRP notes for behavioral health professionals transforms this essential task:

 - Save time with a clear, repeatable structure.